anthonydelgado/twilio-sms-bot-coding-challenge/README.md

 # Twitter Bot Coding Challenge

-Using Node.JS create a Twitter bot that
+Using Node.JS create a Twitter bot that replies to @mentions with a tweet containing a related gif from the Giphy Search API.

 ### Resources & Links